affinda/affinda-python/docs/models.md

 - `name`: Required.
 - `workspace`: Required.
 Uniquely identify a workspace.
 - `extractor`: Uniquely identify an extractor.
+Required if you are not a super user.
 - `base_extractor`: Not applicable, please leave empty.
+This feature is reserved for super user.
 - `auto_validation_threshold`:
 - `fields`:
 - `fields_layout`: